BIGJRA/BIGJRA.github.io/reborn.md

 In a jar to the left you can find a *Repel*.
 A box above will contain a *Green Shard*.
 Our first *Data Chip* is above.
 You can use it to add a password at any PC, if you'd like.

 Outside, enter the small building to the left and pickup the *Potion*.
 Outside, head straight to the left, and enter the first building.
 At night, you can catch **Grubbin** or **Joltik**, randomly determined.
+Note that this will use up one of your snax, so you'll need to buy more to do other snax-related events.

 Straight to the left out the door you'll find some trash paper, and to the left of it is a hidden *Common Candy*.
 Inside the next building is another *Common Candy*.